From its beginning, Border Crossings has been involved with Education, Theatre Training and Research.

 (Simon Shand - Assistant Head Cavendish Primary School - ORIGINS 2015)

 Border Crossings also has strong ties to the University Sector and to Drama Schools.
 Since 2005, we have been working closely with the Royal Central School of Speech and Drama.
 An early version of DIS-ORIENTATIONS was devised and performed there with final year students, two of whom (Tori Hart and Billy Hiscoke) went on to work professionally on THE ORIENTATIONS TRILOGY in London and Shanghai.
 We have co-produced with the college on several occasions, offering students the chance to engage with professional productions, where they can be mentored and developed while gaining valuable work experience and exposre to professional practice from a range of cultures and forms.
 We have also worked with East 15, RADA and Mountview.
+East 15 student Carlota Arencibia went on to work as Assistant Director on THE GREAT EXPERIMENT.

 Research publications about Border Crossings work include articles in New Theatre Quarterly, African Theatre (vols.
 2, 7, 12, 15), Journal for Drama in Education, and numerous conference publications.